brettauc/Trade-Risk-Calculator/README.md

 Create an app to determine risk on a commodity trade.

 #### Idea
 Futures contracts have different tick sizes and tick values.
-Unless very familar with this information it has to be looked up so that risk on a trade can be calculated.
+Unless very familiar with this information it has to be looked up so that risk on a trade can be calculated.
 This calculator will allow a user to calculate risk without knowing tick sizes or tick values.

 There will be two different ways to determine trade risk:
 - get total risk for a trade based on entry price, stop loss target, and the number of contracts